Proactive Real Estate Tax Planning & Advisory in Utah

 Real estate investing creates powerful tax opportunities—but only when decisions are made before year-end, not after a return is filed.

 At Madsen and Company, we work as real estate tax advisors, helping investors proactively plan, structure, and optimize their tax position across rentals, short-term rentals, and mixed-use portfolios.
-Backed by over 30 years of CPA experience, our focus is not just bookkeeping or after-the-fact compliance—it’s forward-looking tax strategy that aligns with your investment goals.
+Our focus is not just bookkeeping or after-the-fact compliance—it’s forward-looking tax strategy that aligns with your investment goals.

 Madsen and Company works with real estate investors who need proactive tax planning — not just year-end reporting.
 Led by Steve Madsen, CPA (licensed since 1993), our advisory services support rental and short-term rental investors nationwide.

-Many real estate tax strategies, including depreciation timing, entity structure, and loss utilization, must be implemented before year-end to be effective.
-Our planning-first approach ensures tax preparation reflects strategy — not missed opportunity.
+Many real estate tax strategies, including depreciation timing, rental activity classification, and loss utilization, must be implemented before year-end to be effective.

 What Is Real Estate Tax Planning?

-Real estate tax planning is the proactive process of analyzing rental income, property use, depreciation, ownership structure, and timing decisions throughout the year to legally reduce taxes and improve long-term after-tax returns.
+Real estate tax planning is a proactive process that focuses on depreciation, rental activity classification, ownership structure, and timing decisions made before year-end to legally reduce taxes.

 What a Real Estate Tax Advisor Actually Does